-On Monday, TrapX, a deceptive technology start up, released a report on Medical Device Hijack or Medjack entitled Anatomy of an Attack – Medical Device Hijack 2 (registration form required).
+On Monday, TrapX Security, a deceptive technology start up, released a report on Medical Device Hijack, or MEDJACK, entitled Anatomy of an Attack – Medical Device Hijack 2.
 The report, which updates a similar report from last year, is based on attacks the company observed between late 2015 and early 2016.

-Greg Enriquez, CEO of TrapX Security said in a press release, “Evidence confirms sophisticated attackers are going after healthcare institutions, and they are highly motivated to gain access to valuable patient records that can net them high dollars on the black market.”
+Greg Enriquez, CEO of TrapX, said in a press release, “Evidence confirms sophisticated attackers are going after healthcare institutions, and they are highly motivated to gain access to valuable patient records that can net them high dollars on the black market.”

 The attack surface is broad and it includes hospitals, physician practices, physician independent practice associations, accountable care organizations, healthcare insurance organizations, skilled nursing facilities, surgical centers, and other related organizations.